Eclipse Foundation Development Process

 This document imposes requirements and constraints on the operation of the Projects, and it does so on behalf of the larger Eclipse community.
 It is an explicit goal of the development process to provide as much freedom and autonomy to the Projects as possible while ensuring the collective qualities benefit the entire Eclipse community.

-Similarly, this document should not place undue constraints on the EMO or the board that prevent them from governing the process as necessary.
+Similarly, this document should not place undue constraints on the EMO or the Board of Directors that prevent them from governing the process as necessary.
 We cannot foresee all circumstances and as such should be cautious of being overly prescriptive and/or requiring certain fixed metrics.

 The frameworks, applications, Projects, processes, community, and even the definition of quality continues to, and will continue to, evolve.
 Creating rules or processes that force a static snapshot of any of these is detrimental to the health, growth, and Ecosystem impact of Eclipse.